Searching the catalogues

 The main hospital collections have not been indexed at item level to a very detailed extent, but all collection level descriptions, plus item level records from the Newcastle, Portland, Denison and Buchanan collections can be searched via name, place or subject indexes.

-By selecting 'Search the main catalogue - Indexing - person/corporate name' in the opening search screen of the Manuscripts Online Catalogue, you will be able to access individual name authority terms - for example, the name authority for Florence Nightingale (enter 'Nightingale' in the surname field and 'Florence' in the forename field).
+By selecting the drop-down arrow next to 'Advanced and index searches', you will be able to use the 'People Search' search form and access individual name authority terms - for example, the name authority for Florence Nightingale (enter 'Nightingale' in the surname field and 'Florence' in the forename field).
 From this, you will be able to link directly to a description of every document from, to or about Miss Nightingale.
 This also works for corporate names (names of businesses or organisations) such as 'Nottingham General Hospital'.

-By selecting 'Search the main catalogue - Indexing - place' in the opening search screen of the Manuscripts Online Catalogue, you can search all of the place name authorities included within the system.
+By selecting the 'Place Search' form you can search all of the place name authorities included within the system.
 Therefore, if you wish to know more about events in a particular place, you could access information by entering the place name in the 'CityTownVillage' field.
 This will retrieve the name authority term for that place, and will enable you to link to every catalogue record containing information about the place.

-You will also be able to conduct a subject search of descriptions contained within the catalogue, by putting a search term in the 'Term' box of 'Search the main catalogue - Catalogue records'.
+You will also be able to conduct a subject search of descriptions contained within the catalogue, by putting a search term in the 'Term' box of the standard Advanced Search.
 For example you could retrieve every document with the subject index term 'inoculation', whether inoculation was mentioned explicitly in the document/description or not.

 A list of possible relevant subject terms is provided here for guidance purposes.
 The terms specified are simply a selection, and relate predominantly to general health matters.
 If a term does not appear in the list, this does not mean that it will not appear in the online catalogue.